Definition: Thesis Defense

 In case you find yourself fidgeting before you begin presenting, use the following tips to help you get your composure back.

-• Most importantly, rehearse your thesis defense severally before the D-day.
+- Most importantly, rehearse your thesis defence severally before the D-day.

 FAQs

-Oral defense is simply another name for your thesis defense.
+Oral defence is simply another name for your thesis defence.
 If you’ve completed your thesis, you are required to defend it in front of a panel of professors.
 It is designed so that the committee can ensure that the students completely understand their thesis topic.
-The oral thesis defense is an examination of a completed body of work.
+The oral thesis defence is an examination of a completed body of work.
 Students will be assigned a date to defend their thesis.